craftercms/docs/source/developers/projects/craftercms/index.rst

         ./gradlew update -Pcrafter.git.remote=upstream

-Here's another example on how to init, build and bundle from a given tag/branch.
+Here's another example on how to clone, build and bundle from a given tag/branch.
 Remember to clone the desired branch/tag of craftercms (As described in the next section :ref:`git`),  before running the command below:

     .. code-block:: bash

-       ./gradlew init build deploy bundle -Pcrafter.git.branch={BRANCH}/{TAG NAME}
+       ./gradlew clone build deploy bundle -Pcrafter.git.branch={BRANCH}/{TAG NAME}

 Replace {BRANCH} or {TAG NAME} with the branch and tag you'd like to build.